Sudeten Germans: Expulsion and transfer

 In the aftermath of World War II, when the Czechoslovak state was restored, the government expelled the majority of ethnic Germans (about 3 million altogether), in the belief that their behaviour had been a major cause of the war and subsequent destruction.
 In the months directly following the end of the war, "wild" expulsions happened from May until August 1945.
 Several Czechoslovak statesmen encouraged such expulsions with polemical speeches.
 Generally local authorities ordered the expulsions, which armed volunteers carried out.
 In some cases the regular army initiated or assisted such expulsions.
 Several thousand Germans were murdered during the expulsion, and many more died from hunger and illness as a consequence of becoming refugees.

 The regular transfer of ethnic nationals among nations, authorized according to the Potsdam Conference, proceeded from 25 January 1946 until October 1946.
 An estimated 1.6 million "ethnic Germans" (most of them also had Czech ancestors; and even Czechs, who spoke mainly German over the last years), were deported from Czechoslovakia to the American zone of what would become West Germany.
 An estimated 800,000 were deported to the Soviet zone (in what would become East Germany).
 Estimates of casualties related to this expulsion range between 20,000 and 200,000 people, depending on source.
 Casualties included primarily violent deaths and suicides, rapes, deaths in internment camps and natural causes.

 Even the German-speaking Charles-Ferdinand University in Prague could not escape expulsion.
 The remaining faculty, students, and administrators fled to Munich in Bavaria, where they established the Collegium Carolinum, a research institute for the study of the Bohemian lands.

 The Sudetendeutsche Landsmannschaft claims to represent the German refugees from the former Czechoslovak Republic, but its conservative positions were and are discussed very controversially among the refugees themselves, with many choosing not to associate with the organization.
 In the 2001 census, 39,106 people in the Czech Republic claimed German ethnicity.
 In theory, with the accession of the Czech Republic into the European Union, refugee Sudeten Germans and their descendants (or for that matter, also Germans with no previous link to the Bohemian lands) could have moved back there without needing the Czech government's permission – but in practice such a move did not materialize in any significant numbers, as they could not reclaim property and many were well established in Germany.

+In February 2025, the Czech government announced a multi-million crown subsidy from the Ministry of Regional Development to support the maintenance of abandoned Sudeten German graves.
+Following World War II, the expulsion of over three million Germans from Czechoslovakia led to the neglect of numerous German cemeteries.
+Many municipalities, like Radonice, have struggled to preserve these sites due to limited resources.
+Historian Martin Krsek emphasizes that these graves hold significant historical and artistic value, serving as chronicles of past communities.
+The new funding aims to assist local authorities in preserving this neglected part of the nation's heritage.